SpencerMcMurray/AutoFeis-v1/README.md

 and tabulation of Irish Dance competitions, it also allows for creators to manage their competition.

-AutoFeis' distinguishing factor is its tabulation.
+Our distinguishing factor is tabulation.
 We use a neural network to provide very fast tabulation of results from competitions with handwritten marks such as Irish Dancing competitions, however it could most likely be applied to other similarly judged competitive events as well quite easily.